Orange County • Loan Programs • 2026

 Upfront MIP (UFMIP)

-FHA charges an upfront mortgage insurance premium of 1.75% of the base loan amount at closing.
+FHA charges an upfront mortgage insurance premium at closing.
 This can be financed into the loan balance rather than paid out of pocket.

 Annual MIP

 FHA also charges an annual mortgage insurance premium paid monthly.
 The rate varies based on loan term, loan amount, and LTV ratio.
-For most 30-year FHA loans with less than 10% down, the annual MIP rate is 0.55% of the loan balance.
+FHA loans include an upfront and an annual mortgage insurance premium — current rates vary.

 Duration of MIP: For FHA loans with less than 10% down, the annual MIP remains for the life of the loan — it cannot be removed by reaching a certain equity threshold, unlike conventional PMI.
 For FHA loans with 10% or more down, MIP is removed after 11 years.
 This is a key consideration when comparing FHA to conventional financing over a longer time horizon.